reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/swag-shop-05-custom-home-page.md

 };

 export default withStyles(styles)(HomePage);
 ```

-You can see we wrapped this with the `withStyles` HOC so that our styling takes place and with the `<Typography>` wrapper component for consistent typography.
-This helps make sure that any global styling is also applied to our HomePage content.
+You can see we wrapped this with the `withStyles` higher-order component (HOC), so that our styling takes place and with the `<Typography>` wrapper component for consistent typography.
+This helps make sure that any global styling is also applied to our `HomePage` content.

-In addition to this new component we need to create a new "page" in the `src/pages` directory.
+In addition to this new component, we need to create a new "page" in the `src/pages` directory.
 Let's call this new file `home.js`

 ```javascript
 import React, { Component, Fragment } from "react";